Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Cons

 • Unlike Enphase, the Powerwall only has one internal inverter converting all coming and going electricity from AC to DC to AC again.
 The bad news is that if that inverter fails, the battery needs to be replaced.
-It’s a single point of failure and it cannot be fixed.
+It’s a single point of failure and it cannot be fixed if it were to fail.

 • The lack of black start capability is disappointing because the storage capacity is so large.
 While large energy storage is preferred for off-grid solar systems, it’s a bad choice for these solar systems because of this.